tldr-pages/tldr/pages/linux/nmon.md

 # nmon

-> A system administrator, tuner, benchmark tool.
+> A system administrator, tuner, and benchmark tool.

 - Start nmon: